apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

         send_batch_parallelism: Used to set the default parallelism for sending batch, if the value for parallelism exceed `max_send_batch_parallelism_per_job` in BE config, then the coordinator BE will use the value of `max_send_batch_parallelism_per_job`.

-        single_tablet_load_per_sink: Boolean type, True means that sink can only import data to one tablet in the corresponding partition at a time.
+        load_to_single_tablet: Boolean type, True means that one task can only load data to one tablet in the corresponding partition at a time.
 The default value is false.
 This parameter can only be set when loading data into the OLAP table with random partition.

     5. Load data format sample